brexhq/bazel-kotlin-vscode-extension/README.md

 - Automatically download the language server and keep it up to date.
 - Partially sync Bazel packages on demand, build and notify the language server with updated bazel classpath.
 - Completions
+- Quick fixes/Auto imports
 - Support for Goto-Definition for most usecases.
 - Hover support to show docstrings in some cases.
 - VSCode test explorer integration for kotest based `DescribeSpec` tests.
 - Experimental Debugging support with launch configuration
+- Indexing optimized for bazel through pre-computing source/jar metadata during build.
-- Support for lazy compilation to improve performance
+- Support for lazy compilation to improve performance.

 ## Usage